jonaslu/sider/README.md

 When you're done with a snapshot you can issue
 `sider snapshot remove <snapshot-name>`.
 This will delete the snapshot and any associated dbs with it.

+If you want do start working with an entirely empty database and no dump is required you can start sider with the `sider snapshot add -e <engine-type> <snapshot-name> switch to let the database create an empty database as a snapshot.
+Do anything you need with the empty snapshot (such as setting up base-data) and then hit ctrl+c to stop and save it as a snapshot.

 ## Working with dbs
 First of all a db has to be cloned out from a snapshot.
 This makes snapshots